aerni/statamic-zipper/README.md

 {{ zip:images }}
 ```

-### Filename

-By default, the filename of the zip will be the current timestamp.
-You may customize the filename using the `filename` parameter.
-The example below binds the filename to the title of the current page.
+You may optionally pass a filename using the `filename` parameter.
+The example below binds the name of the zip to the title of the current page.
+The filename defaults to the current timestamp.

 ```html
 {{ zip:images :filename='title' }}